Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Error estimate of the truncation for the PB equation

 \item $d=3$.

-\end{itemize} \end{prop} This proposition is proved by comparing it to a linear equation, whose solution is given by the boundary integral representation formula.
+\end{itemize} \end{proposition} This proposition is proved by comparing it to a linear equation, whose solution is given by the boundary integral representation formula.
 So we need the following preparations: Lemma \ref{lem: representation formula} and Lemma \ref{lem: comparison principle}.
 The proof of Proposition \ref{prop: decay rate} in 3D is left to Appendix \ref{sec: proofs}.
-For 1D, it is quite similar and simpler, so we omit.
+For 1D, it is quite similar and simpler, so it is omitted.